BackofenLab/Cherri/README.md

 #### Input Parameter
 - input_rris: path to file storing all positve trusted RRIs
 - input_occupyed: path to file storing occupied sides (InterLab obj)
-- output_path: path output reposetory
+- output_path: path output repository
-- experiment_name: name of the datasoruce of positve trusted RRIs
+- experiment_name: name of the data source of positive trusted RRIs
 - genome_file: path to 2bit genome file
 - context: how much context should be added at left an right of the sequence
-- pos_occ/ no_pos_occ: if postived instances should have the occupied positions blocked with the IntaRNA call
+- pos_occ/ no_pos_occ: if positive instances should have the occupied positions blocked with the IntaRNA call
 - block_ends: number of blocked nucleotides at the start and end of the sequence
-- no_sub_opt: # of ineractions IntraRNA will give is possible
+- no_sub_opt: # of interactions IntraRNA will give is possible
-- chrom_len_file: tabular file containing chrom name \t chrom lenght for each chromosome
+- chrom_len_file: tabular file containing Chromosome name \t Chromosome length for each chromosome
 - param_file: IntaRNA parameter file